 "Gud, Mariella ees gud manager, food ees right, kitchen ees clean, restaurant ees busy, full reservation for three month, also Sunday brunch.
 Lunch ees also full, Daria can tell from receipts."

 Ultra Violet doesn't take lunch reservations, first come and all that.
 It's why we added the upstairs bar, a comfortable place for customers to wait for a table.
 We don't do takeout.
 Our reputation is for fresh, crisp, what's hot is hot, what's not is not.
-Takeout loses something in the wait and we prefer not to have our roast beef po-boys sitting around getting soggy and cold while a meeting drones on.
+Takeout loses something in the wait and we prefer not to have our roast beef po-boys sitting around getting soggy and cold while a meeting drones on in one or another corporate mausoleum.

 "Glad to hear it.
 Let's make arrangements for Phoenix, we'll need two for tactical, three for race."